GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 * fax

 ## Post Comment API Validation

+Please note that _required fields_ as used in this section does _not_ imply that a particular agency "requires" the information in their request for public comment.

 #### Common Validations for all comments

 * `commentOnDocumentId`, `comment` and `submissionType` are required fields.